Japan Freight Railway Company

 Japan Freight Railway Company (日本貨物鉄道株式会社, Nippon Kamotsu Tetsudō Kabushiki-gaisha), or JR Freight (JR貨物, Jeiāru Kamotsu), is one of the seven constituent companies of Japan Railways Group (JR Group).
 It provides transportation of cargo nationwide throughout Japan.
 Its headquarters are in Shibuya, Tokyo near Shinjuku Station.

 The Japan Railways Group was founded on 1 April 1987, when Japanese National Railways (JNR) was privatized.
 Japanese National Railways was divided into six regional passenger rail companies and a single freight railway company, Japan Freight Railway Company.

-The company has only about 50 km of track of its own, and therefore operates on track owned by the six JR passenger railways as well as other companies which provide rail transport in Japan.

 Economics

 In 2017, only about 5% of all freight in Japan is carried by rail but nearly all of that, 99%, is carried by JR Freight.
 Trucks carry about 50% and ships about 44%.
 JR Freight has seen its share of the freight market gradually decrease since 1993.
 In the 2010s JR Freight has been carrying more freight because of the decrease in the number of available truck drivers due to age as well as government policy to reduce carbon dioxide.
 JR Freight has run a deficit for many years.